rpayami/faust2au/README.md

 - in general, with some extra arguments: faust2au filename manufacturer STYP MANF

-  manufacturer default is Grame
+  'manufacturer' is the manufacturer of the AU (The default value is 'Grame')

-  STYP is a four-charachter subtype (The default is the first four characters of the filename)
+  'STYP' is a four-charachter subtype (The default is the first four characters of the filename)

-  MANF is a four-charachter manufacturer (The default is the first four characters of the manufacturer)
+  'MANF' is a four-charachter manufacturer (The default is the first four characters of the manufacturer)

 ========